SamuelBFavarin/door2door/README.md

  1. Clone the repo in your local machine;
- 2. Donwload the service account provided on [this link](https://storage.cloud.google.com/door-2-door-dbt-doc/sa/sa-gcp-key.json).
-(This SA will be expired in 30 days)
+ 2. Request and donwload a GCP service account;
  3. Add the Service Account Credentials in the `/credentials/sa-gcp-key.json` ;
  3. Use `Makefile` to run the ingestions and transformation steps.
 You need to run these comands in the repo folder!
 	- To execute the ingestion process, run `make run-ingestion`.
 By default, this command ingests all data from the previous day;